-Relationship and Sexual Violence Prevention and Services (RSVP) provides support through advocacy and confidential counseling to those who have experienced sexual/gender-based harm during their time at USC.
+Relationship and Sexual Violence Prevention and Services (RSVP) is a program of USC Student Health of Keck Medicine, which provides support through advocacy and confidential counseling to those who have experienced sexual/gender-based harm during their time at USC.
 Through its educational programs, RSVP promotes awareness of sexual violence, relationship abuse, stalking, and healthy relationships/sexuality.
-Above all, RSVP serves as a haven for students and provides opportunities to make change on campus, through its educational programs and peer outreach program, VOICE.
+Above all, RSVP serves as a haven for students and provides opportunities to make change on campus, through its educational programs and outreach.
 For more information, please visit the RSVP website at: https://studenthealth.usc.edu/sexual-assault/.